 How to Eat Pumpkin: Recipes

 By following the Pritikin Eating Plan’s recommendation to eat at least five servings of vegetables each day, you’ll naturally consume fewer calories and even shed excess weight.
 Pumpkin is one of those vegetables that can help you do this!
-It’s flavorful and versatile, whether enjoyed as Vegetable Wedges for a side dish or as a Banana Ginger Pumpkin Parfait for dessert.
-Yes, pumpkin makes for a mouth-watering, naturally sweet dessert, says Chef Anthony.
+It’s flavorful and versatile, whether enjoyed as Granola / Cereal Crisp for a side dish or as a Butterscotch Pudding for dessert.
+Yes, pumpkin makes for a mouth-watering, naturally sweet dessert, says Chef Vincenzo.

 Pumpkin Mashed Potatoes